NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

  - Returns a valid resource if the user input is valid.
  - Raises a `ConfigError` if the user input is invalid.

-To parse a given user entered key (e.g. `posdataset`), simply define a `parse_posdataset` function.
+To parse a given user-entered key (e.g. `posdataset`), simply define a `parse_posdataset` function.
 The first argument (i.e. second after `self`) will be the raw value in the configuration file.
 Any other arguments correspond to dependencies that are already resolved at the